pulumi/pulumi-hugo/themes/default/content/learn/pulumi-operations/policy-as-code/index.md

 the Pulumi Console so that updated policies can be published and applied as ready and also reverted to previous versions as needed.

-1. From within the Policy Pack directory, run the following command to publish your pack:
+Let's say you, as the admin of the Boba Tea Shop, want to enforce a Policy Pack across your Boba Tea Shop org.
+From within the Policy Pack directory, run the following command to publish your pack:

 ```bash
 pulumi policy publish <org-name>